 Moon Dust is another challenging fragrance amongst the MiN New York Scent Stories.
 A highly unusual beetroot accord gives the effect of wet earth, silt and river stones.
 A hint of benzoin brings sweetness and black musk latches this unusual ensemble to skin.
 It’s a dry, mineral and dusty fragrance, which has a cooling nature.
 Moon Dust is the scent of the dark side of the moon with an ozonic quality that defies earth’s gravitational laws.

 Although this first series of Scent Stories takes its audience on eleven different journeys, the mood of the collection is cohesive.
 MiN New York Scent Stories avoids the overuse of accords and perfume structures, which lovers of fine fragrance are accustomed to wearing; the collection is in the vanguard of modern perfumery.
 Although the price point, access and availability of the collection will position it as a perfume series for connoisseurs, MiN New York’s fresh perspective keeps the collection feeling young, progressive and not at all bourgeois, which is what many fragrances that compete in this price range tend to aspire towards.
 The collection is currently available exclusively from MiN New York.
 Mail order within the US is possible once a membership request is approved.
 In September, MiN New York will begin showcasing the collection in Europe through a small number of curated retail spaces.

-All enquires about the collection can be answered by the lovely people at MiN New York and I’d like to thank Chad Murawczyk and Mindy Yang for sharing with me samples of their new collection.
+All enquires about the collection can be answered by the lovely people at MiN New York and I’d like to thank Chad Murawczyk for providing me with samples of his new collection to review.

 (product images supplied by MiN New York)